 How will KCS improve our bottom line while aligning to our business strategy?

 As proven by several companies that have adopted KCS, KCS can and will reduce the bottom line.
-Front line analysts will be able to solve up to 20–40% more customer issues versus escalating the issues to more expensive level 2 and 3 support staff.
-Customer satisfaction will increase due to issues being solved more quickly and consistently.
-Self-service can reduce call volume up to 50%, which is a drastic reduction directly correlating to major cost savings.
+Frontline analysts will be able to solve up to 20–40% more customer issues versus escalating the problems to more expensive level 2 and level 3 support staff.
+Customer satisfaction will increase due to the quick and consistent resolution of issues.
+Self-service can reduce call volume up to 50%, which results in significant cost savings.
 And when the knowledge is used to close the loop with the development staff, organizations can achieve an additional 10% reduction in issues through root cause removal.

 Julie Mohr is a dynamic, engaging leader who brings integrity and passion to everything she does.
 Through her books and articles and speaking, consulting, and teaching engagements, her purpose is to change the world through thought-provoking dialogue and interaction.
 Julie has a B.S. in computer science from The Ohio State University and an MaED from the University of Phoenix and is currently pursuing her PhD in Management and Organizational Leadership in Information Systems & Technology from the University of Phoenix.
 She also is an ITIL Expert, Certified Help Desk Director, and Certified Governance IT Professional.
 She is an HDI Business Associate and teaches training and certification classes for service and support professionals.
 You can reach Julie by email or through her website.
 Follow Julie on on Twitter @JulieMohr, on YouTube, and on LinkedIn.